 - The Promise of the Father – Acts 1:4

 - The Baptism of the Holy Spirit – Acts 1:5

 In both passages, Jesus links the “promise of the Father” to an anointing of spiritual power to come upon the believers.
-In Acts, He links it to the “baptism of the Spirit” in fulfillment of John the Baptist’s prophecy that he baptized with water, but that Jesus would baptize them with the “Holy Ghost and fire.”
+In Acts, He relates it to the “Baptism with the Holy Spirit” in fulfillment of John the Baptist’s prophecy that he baptized with water, but that Jesus would baptize them with the “Holy Ghost and fire.”